 From my perspective though, Belize is really about Maya ruins and diving, and my daughter was too young for either.
 We made it work since she’s happy pretty much anywhere that there are flowers, a beach, crazy animals, and where her older brother and sister aren’t around to annoy her.
 But I wouldn’t take a four-year-old again.
 I’m not sure that I would go to Belize with kids under ten actually – at least to the places we went.
-And if you’re traveling without kids, I would highly recommend both the Blancaneaux Lodge and Turtle Inn on your Belize vacation.
+And if you’re traveling without kids, I would highly recommend both the Blancaneaux Lodge and Turtle Inn for your Belize vacation.
 Both are good places to relax, with Blancaneaux providing access to Maya ruins and Turtle Inn providing the beach/ocean element.

 Kid Friendly: Moderate